Understanding data journalism: Overview of resources, tools and topics

 A good text editor is invaluable for understanding and cleaning data.
 On Macs, TextWrangler is terrific.
 It has incredibly robust search and find and replace capabilities, capable of editing a dataset with hundreds of thousands of records in a couple of seconds.
 Windows users have many other options, including Notepad++.

 Google maintains a data cleanup tool, Google Refine, which can be helpful in cleaning up very large data sets, using cluster analysis to identify possible typos and misspellings, and other possible inconsistencies or irregularities in the dataset.
 It runs in your browser, but it downloads to your computer.
 Dan Nguyen wrote a good primer for using Refine over at ProPublica’s Nerd Blog.

-As Tyler Dukes notes at the Duke University Reporters Lab, Muse can help you comb through an archive of emails to find common threads (check out the Lab’s TimeFlow tool, as well.)
+Muse can help you comb through an archive of emails to find common threads (check out the Lab’s TimeFlow tool, as well).
 Like Google Refine, it downloads to your computer (so you don’t have to upload the data to the cloud), but it runs in your browser.

 IBM’s Many Eyes can beautify your data by showing it in a number of different ways, from histograms to word clouds to network diagrams to maps, but be aware that it requires you to upload your data publicly so that everyone else can see it.

 Google Fusion Tables allow you to combine your data with visualizations, like maps and images.
 It requires you to upload your data to the cloud, but you don’t have to make it visible.